Anirban95/Home/README.md

 <div class="container-fluid">
 <img src="https://scholar.googleusercontent.com/citations?view_op=view_photo&user=w8mgzDcAAAAJ&citpid=5" alt="My Self" class="rounded-pill" style="width:225px;height:225px;">
 <h2>About Me: </h2>
-<p>Anirban Dey is currently leading towards his Ph.D. degree in Applied Physics (Electrical Engineering) from the Department of Applied Physics, University of Calcutta.
+<p>Anirban Dey is a final year Ph.D.
+Scholar at the Department of Applied Physics, University of Calcutta.
 Dey's research work involves pattern recognition, microarray data analysis, and stochastic optimization.
 He received a UGC-UPE-II, G.o.I. fellowship for doctoral research at the University of Calcutta from 2018 to 19 and currently is a researcher at The Center of Excellence in System Biology and Biomedical Engineering, University of Calcutta.</p>

 <h2>Membership and other voluntary work:</h2>
 <p>